bohnerjosh/softeng21/README.md

 * `<remotediaryname>` is the name of the remote diary you'd like to demote
 * `<URL>` is the URL of the server you want to connect to
 * `<username>` is the username that your entries will be stored under for a given diary

+## Run - Web Browser

+You can view the remote diaries of a particular server if you know the server's ip and port.

+To view the diaries on a web web browser go to the following address:
+``http://<base_url>/diaries``, where <base_url> is the ip and port of the server you want to connect to.

+To view the entries for a particular diary, click the diary name you wish to see the entries for, and it will automatically pull entries from the server and display them.

 ## Tests

 In one shell window: